Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Threshold Verification Method
 -----------------------------

-The threshold verification method usen in Concordium DID Documents is based on a `ConditionalProof verification method <https://w3c-ccg.github.io/verifiable-conditions/>`_.
+The threshold verification method used in Concordium DID Documents is based on a `ConditionalProof verification method <https://w3c-ccg.github.io/verifiable-conditions/>`_.
 This is a new type of verification method under development.
 ``ConditionalProof`` features several extensions such as logical operations (``and``, ``or``), threshold and weighted threshold.
 Note that the method is not yet a W3C standard and currently has a *draft* status.

-The example below shows the ``2-out-of-3`` signature verifcation method.
+The example below shows the ``2-out-of-3`` signature verification method.
-It uses the ``ConditionalProof2022`` verifcation method.
+It uses the ``ConditionalProof2022`` verification method.
 It specifies ``conditionThreshold`` with three keys ``key-1``, ``key-2`` and ``key-3``; each signature can be verified using ``Ed25519VerificationKey2020``.
 The document that uses the ``2-out-of-3`` method is valid if it has at least two valid signatures.